IUrixl/VasaltScript/README.md

 ![Version](https://img.shields.io/badge/Version-1.09b-9cf?style=for-the-badge)
 ![Deprecation](https://img.shields.io/badge/Deprecated-gray?style=for-the-badge)

+## Deprecation
+Consider this version obsolote, wont be working on this project anymore, dropped it a while ago.
+Im currently now working on multiple cool projects.
+Between my batch projects, of them should be already released and the other one wont take longer a compiled programming language built on batch!

 ## Download
 You only need to download **vasalt.bat**, the other things can be deleted from your download :).